Preventing Prompt Injection with Type-Directed Privilege Separation: Implementation

 \subsubsection{Metrics}

-All evaluations are performed on the WebShop test suite, which contains 500 instructions.
-To improve evaluation diversity, we set the temperature of the zero-shot prompted LLM to $1.0$.
-However, this has the additional effect of making individual trials non-deterministic.
-We thus run a set of $5$ trials for each of our experiments.
-To evaluate the performance of our agent we use the following metrics.
+All evaluations are performed on the WebShop test set, which contains $500$ instructions.
+To improve the diversity of agent trajectories, we set the temperature of our language models to $1.0$.
+However, this makes individual runs non-deterministic.
+We thus run $5$ trials for each of our experiments and evaluate performance with the following metrics.

-\begin{itemize} \item \emph{Utility:} We evaluate performance when not under attack by tracking the percentage of instructions that receive a full reward.
-A given instruction is considered successful if the full reward is recovered in $3$ out of $5$ trials. \item \emph{Attack success rate (ASR):} To evaluate prompt injection ASR, we first determine the number of products the agent recovers when unattacked \footnote{Note that this does not necessarily correspond to a full reward}.
-A product is ``recovered'' if for a given instruction the target product is selected in $3$ out of $5$ trials.
-Next, when attacked, we determine the number of times the agent visits the target page but purchases a different item.
-An attack is ``successful'' if for a given instruction this occurs in $3$ out of $5$ trials.
-Finally, we define the intersection of the two sets as ASR. \end{itemize}
+\begin{itemize} \item \emph{Utility:} We determine performance when not under attack by tracking the percentage of instructions that receive a full reward.
+An instruction is considered successful if the full reward is obtained in $3$ out of $5$ trials. \item \emph{Attack success rate (ASR):} To evaluate prompt injection ASR, we first determine the number of target products that the agent recovers when unattacked.
+A target product is ``recovered'' if it is selected in $3$ out of $5$ trials \footnote{Note that this does not necessarily correspond to a full reward.}.
+We then attack the agent and count the number of instructions in which it visits the target product's page but selects a different item.
+An attack is ``successful'' if this occurs in $3$ out of $5$ trials.
+Finally, we define ASR as the proportion of recovered instructions that are successfully attacked. \end{itemize}